-After installation of the Azure AD Connect tool for hybrid identity management, the first thing System Admin wants to change the default synchronization interval.
-Even this task can be done using GUI and PowerShell, this post will be the focus around PowerShell command-lets.
-The current default synchronization interval is 30 minutes that might be so frequently for some organization or it might be too delay for some organization.
-Before diving into the process of customizing sync interval, first, let's understand the basic concept of Azure AD Sync cycle.
+After installation of the Azure AD Connect tool for hybrid identity management, the first thing System Admin wants to change is the default synchronization interval.
+Even though this task can be done using GUI and PowerShell, this post will focus on PowerShell command-lets.
+The current default synchronization interval is 30 minutes which might be so frequent for some organizations or it might be too delayed for some organizations.
+Before diving into the process of customizing sync interval, first, let's understand the basic concept of the Azure AD Sync cycle.

-Azure AD Connect sync synchronize changes occurring in the on-premises directory using a scheduler.
+Azure AD Connect sync synchronizes changes occurring in the on-premises directory using a scheduler.
 There are two scheduler processes, one for password sync and another for object/attribute sync and maintenance tasks.

 The scheduler is responsible for two tasks:

 - Synchronization cycle.
 The process to import, sync, and export changes.

 - Maintenance tasks.
 Renew keys and certificates for Password reset and Device Registration Service (DRS).